SignWriting List

 and the focus is missing.

-Contacted positions are more important because they hold the meaning in signs.
-The eye focuses on the contacted position, when reading.
-This was tested with a group of Deaf adults who were skilled in SignWriting (the DAC), and we found that when the position of contact was not written, readers had to piece the sign together slowly, but when the two hands were written together in the contacted position, like a unit, the sign was read faster.
+The Position of Contact is very important because it holds the meaning in a sign.
+The eye focuses on the Position of Contact when reading.
+This was tested with a group of Deaf adults who were skilled in SignWriting (the DAC), and we found that when the Position of Contact was not written, readers had to piece the sign together slowly, but when the two hands were written close together in the contacted position, like a unit, the sign was read faster.

 Spelling Rule